microsoft/MCW-Modernizing-Data-Analytics-with-SQL-Server-2019/Hands-on lab/HOL step-by step - Modernizing Data Analytics with SQL Server 2019.md

 ### Task 4: Row mode memory grant feedback

 1. Either highlight and delete everything in the query window, or open a new query window.
 Paste the following query to simulate out-of-date statistics on the `web_sales` table, followed by a query that executes a hash match.
-If you opened a new query window instead of reusing this one, make sure to click the **Include Actual Execution Plan** button to enable it. **Execute** the query.
+If you opened a new query window instead of reusing this one, make sure to select the **Include Actual Execution Plan** button to enable it. **Execute** the query.

    ```sql
    USE sales;